Limited launch: MAY batch, 85% claimed

 Vitamin D receptors exist throughout the brain, particularly in regions involved in memory and executive function.
 If you spend most of your day indoors (and statistically, you do), there's a strong chance your levels are suboptimal.
 Supplementing with 1,000 to 2,000 IU daily is a reasonable baseline for most adults.

 Neither of these will give you a noticeable "boost."
 But if you're deficient, fixing the gap can feel like flipping a switch.
 The brain fog lifts.
 Recall speeds up.
 Energy stabilizes.
-Sometimes the best brain boosting supplements aren't exotic compounds.
-They're the basics you've been missing.
+Sometimes the most helpful brain boosting supplements are simply the basics you've been missing.

 Best Brain Supplements for Brain Fog: What the Science Says